-An orientation presentation is provided to each new director to acquaint new directors with the Company's business, to familiarize them with finance, audit and human resources, compliance and other policies, and to acquaint them with other issues relevant to directors.
+An orientation presentation is provided to each new director to acquaint new directors with the Company's business, to familiarize them with finance, audit, human resources, compliance, and other policies, and to acquaint them with other issues relevant to directors.
 On a periodic basis, but no less than annually, continuing education is provided on relevant topics which may include, for example, education or training regarding cybersecurity, GAAP, revenue recognition, corporate governance principles and best practices, the Sarbanes-Oxley Act of 2002 (SOX), assessment of risk, compliance auditing, and reporting requirements for publicly-traded companies, at Board meetings.
-At a director's discretion, they may, with Corporate Governance Committee approval, attend certified continuing education programs at the Company's expense.
+At a director's discretion, they may, with prior approval by the Corporate Governance Committee or its chair on the committee's behalf, attend certified continuing education programs at the Company's expense.
 The Company shall pay the reasonable costs of such programs up to an amount of \$15,000 per program per year for each director.

-20. Evaluation
+20. Annual Evaluations

-The Corporate Governance Committee, with the Non-Executive Chair, shall oversee an evaluation of the full Board, an evaluation of individual non-employee directors, an evaluation of each key committee and an evaluation of the Chief Executive Officer at least annually to assess whether the Board, its directors, its committees and the Chief Executive Officer are functioning effectively.
+The Corporate Governance Committee, with the Non-Executive Chair, shall oversee the evaluation of the full Board, individual non-employee directors, each standing committee, and management, including the Chief Executive Officer, at least annually to assess whether the Board, its non-employee directors, its committees, and management are functioning effectively.

-The Corporate Governance Committee is responsible to report annually to the Board an assessment of the overall effectiveness of the full Board, the Chief Executive Officer, the Non-Executive Chair and each key committee.
+The Corporate Governance Committee is responsible to report annually to the Board an assessment of the overall effectiveness of the full Board, the Non-Executive Chair, each standing committee, and management.